 I go inside and pull up a picture of my mom on my phone.
 I look at the cashier and sigh “Have you seen my mom?”
 I asked embarrassed.
 The woman looked at me strangely and shook her head.
 I wrote down my phone number and asked her to call me if she did.
 The lady nodded confused and I left.
 Awesome sauce.
 My friend dropped me off at the church and just let out an “I’m sorry”.
 I laughed it off and said “Mondays, huh?”.
 It didn’t quite ease the tension but I assured her she could leave and my mom’s friend would give me a ride home.
 She nodded and said to call her if I needed it.
 I nodded.
 I assumed she thought I was white trash or weird or pathetic and that I would have to start over making friends.
 Luckily, I was wrong.

 I headed inside the church and I see Susan looking panicked and talking to a group of people.
 I walk up and ask if she’s cancelled the class and she shakes her head.
-I turn to the group and say “I apologize for the inconvenience but tonight’s class is cancelled.”
+I turn to the group and say with my most authoritative “I apologize for the inconvenience but tonight’s class is cancelled.”
 I walk away without another word and Susan follows.
 I hear whispers and shuffling of bags as people start to leave.
 I walk around the corner and look down a long hall of Sunday school rooms.
 Susan is talking in my ear about how worried she is about my mom, how stressed my mom must be, how sad she is for our family…and I just want to kick her in the teeth.
 It’s not her fault but when people give me the pity speech, I get unnecessarily angry.
 I also get angry when people justify my mother’s behavior or try to feel bad for her instead of holding her accountable, something I was working on myself.

 I open the door to the third room and there she is, sleeping on some children’s chairs underneath a poster of Noah’s ark.
 I roll my eyes.
 I hear Susan gasp behind me.
 I go and shake my mom and she groggily awakens.
 She tries to sit up and falls backward.
 I sigh and call my brother.
 He’s outside in the back parking lot looking for her.
 I told him we found her and ask for him to give her and me a ride.
 Susan gives her apologies and offers any help she can.
 Susan also says she’s going to tell people my mom is just sick.